Ara0n/pyscandl/README.md

 - `.chapter_name` is a `string` containing the title of the chapter of the current `.image` (the `string` is empty if no name is detected)
 - `.npage` is an `int` giving the current page of the fetcher
 - `quit()` to close properly the fetcher
+- needs to raise the `MangaNotFound` exception from `exceptions` if the manga is not found

 ## Pyscandl()
 `Pyscandl(self, fetcher, chapstart:int=1, output:str=".", keepimage:bool=False, all:bool=False, link:str=None, manga:str=None, download_number:int=1, quiet:bool=False, start:int=0)`